chucktilbury/tkinter-form-widgets/README.md

 * table -- This is the table that the data for this widget is in.
 * column -- This is the column of the table.

+### formTitle
+This is a wrapper for the Label tkinter class.
+It provides a way to add enlarged text to a form without having to think about the font size, etc.

+##### Additional parameters
+none